PrototypeOS/manifest/README.md

 PrototypeOS is the first of it's kind:
 Simple.
 Easy.
 Reliable.
 We aim to provide a smooth easy going experience with a bit of customization.

-To get started with the building process, you'll need to get familiar with Git and Repo.

-To initialize your local repository, use this command:
+To initialize your local repository, use a command like this:

-repo init -u https://github.com/PrototypeOS/manifest.git -b ranch
+    repo init -u git://github.com/PrototypeOS/manifest.git -b ranch

-To sync the repository, use this command:
+Then to sync up:-

     repo sync -c -j$(nproc --all) --force-sync --no-clone-bundle --no-tags

-To Build, use following commands:
+Start the build:-

   . build/envsetup.sh

-lunch prototype_device-userdebug
+  lunch prototype_<devicecodename>-userdebug

-mka prototype -j$(nproc --all)
+  mka prototype -jx